lgimberis/sudoku/README.md

 This is an implementation of Sudoku in pure javascript.
+To play, click an empty square and enter a valid digit with the keyboard.

 The script will generate a sudoku board on the element with class 'sudoku'.
 If there is an element with class 'hexoku', it will instead generate a 4x4 grid with hex digits 0-f.